 To make the example simple and more routing centric, let’s remove the NAT possibility and take a scenario where your home computer and friend’s computer have public IP addresses directly configured on the Network Interface Cards(NICs).

 Now let’s say you want to upload a file through FTP from your computer in your home to your friend’s FTP server.
-The first thing that would happen is that your computer’s host routing table would determine whether to send a packet to the local network, to a specific router interface, or the default gateway address.
-Although it is a default gateway in most cases, you can check routes installed on your windows PC by typing “route print” inside the command prompt.
+The first thing that would happen is that your computer’s host routing table would determine whether to send a packet to the local network, to a specific router interface, or to the default gateway address.
+Although it is a default gateway in most cases, you can check routes installed on your Windows PC by typing “route print” inside the command prompt.

 Then the next step is for your home ISP router to determine the best path to take you to your friend’s ISP router.
 In our case, it will take the shorter route through ISP-1 Router –> ISP-2 Router (at the top), or it might take the longer path with less latency through ISP-1 Router –> ISP-3 Router –> ISP-2 Router (at the bottom).
 Routers are special devices efficient in making these kinds of routing decisions based on routing algorithms.
 Then this routing information is stored in routing tables on all the routers involved between you and your friend’s router.
 Routing tables help identify the best possible path to move data to the next hop.